And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 But it's a big deal.

-If you're a lone border patrol agent out there and you're facing a dozen or more heavily armed Mexican soldiers who are shooting at you and you have a pistol, it's a real big deal.
+If you're a lone Border Patrol agent out there and you're facing a dozen or more heavily armed Mexican soldiers who are shooting at you and you have a pistol, it's a real big deal.

-Uh he believes that they're just criminals wearing camouflage so that many may assume they're the military.
+He believes that they're just criminals wearing camouflage so that many may assume they're the military.

-I point back to that issue.
+I point back to that incident.

-And I think by the way, they got their outfits at Walmart.
+And I think, by the way, they got their outfits at Walmart.

 That's what I'm thinking.

-I point back to the incident in New Mexico where we actually captured nine Mexican soldiers with bona fide uniforms, credentials, and State Department told us to send them back immediately.
+I point back to the incident in New Mexico where we actually captured nine Mexican soldiers with bona fide uniforms, credentials, and State Department told us to send them back immediately, which we did with their weapons and their Humvee and everything.

 Unbelievable.

-I I really hate to hear this.
+I really hate to hear this.

-You're telling me, TJ Bonner, president of the National Border Patrol Council, that one of our units, our border patrol units, are actually outmanned and outgunned by these criminals at the Mexican border.
+You're telling me, T.J.
+Bonner, president of the National Border Patrol Council, that one of our units, our border patrol units, are actually outmanned and outgunned by these criminals at the Mexican border?

 We're clearly outmanned and outgunned.